sboesebeck/morphium/MorphiumDoku.md

 There is a ton of messaging solutions out there.
 All of them have their advantages and offer lots of features.
 But only few of them offer the things that _Morphium_ has:

 - the message queue can easily be inspected and you can use mongo search queries to find the messages you are looking for
-- the message queue can be altered
+- the message queue can be altered (update single messages with ease, delete messages or just _add_ new messages)
-- possibility to broadcast messages, that are only processed by one client max (Exclusive Messages)
+- possibility to broadcast messages, that are only processed by one client max (Exclusive Messages).
+With V4.2 of _Morphium_ this also works with a group of recipients.
-- multithreaded and thread safe
+- Messaging is multithreaded and thread safe
 - pausing and unpausing of message processing without data loss
 - _Morphium_ Messaging picks up all pending messages on startup - no data loss.
 - no need to install additional servers, provide infrastructure.
-Just use your MongoDB(fn)
+Just use your MongoDB.

 ### Quick start Messaging
 ```java